Did Michael Jackson’s road lead to Rome too?

 „It is a bizarre fantasy but one that perfectly reflects that illusion of inviolability and infallibility, with dangerous megalomania, that was eventually to be Napoleon’s downfall.“Andrew Graham-Dixon.
 16

-In 1995, Jackson used the medium of film and presented in the HISTORY-TEASER – in the style of Leni Riefenstahl’s „Triumph of the Will“ – military, power and authority that would have made Augustus and Napoleon green with envy.
-17 Jackson, who was said to be „quite infatuated“ with military history, thus had a favorite quote attributed to Napoleon of all people:
+In 1995, Michael Jackson used the medium of film and presented in his HISTORY-TEASER – in the style of Leni Riefenstahl’s „Triumph of the Will“ – military, power and authority that would have made Augustus and Napoleon green with envy.
+17 Michael Jackson, who was said to be „quite infatuated“ with military history, thus had a favorite quote attributed to Napoleon of all people:

-Military Jackson wore on and off stage like all other military leaders.
+Michael Jackson wore military symbols on and off stage like all leaders.
 Jackson’s choreographies on and off stage are also influenced by military.
-Jackson’s music is marked by the rhythm of marching.
-When Jackson learned that even the choirs of angels were said to hold the marching rhythm, he was thrilled:
+Michael Jackson’s music is influenced by the rhythm of marching.
+When Jackson learned that even the choirs of angels were said to take the rhythm of a march, he was thrilled:

 Michael Jackson, the King of Pop, used images of military in every decade of his unprecedented career:

-(pictures from BRACE YOURSELF, DANGEROUS – THE SHORTFILMS, Michael Jacksons HISTORY TEASER from MICHAEL JACKSON HISTORY ON FILM VOLUME I, Michael Jackson JAM from DANGEROUS conzert in Bukarest 1992 DVD.
-Jackson with soldiers in Africa, Russia, with policemen in Germany (Hamburg), source: YouTube.
+pictures: Michael Jackson in BRACE YOURSELF 1993, DANGEROUS – THE SHORTFILMS, Michael Jacksons HISTORY TEASER 1995 from MICHAEL JACKSON HISTORY ON FILM VOLUME I, Michael Jackson JAM from DANGEROUS concert in Bucharest 1992, DVD.
+Michael Jackson with soldiers in Africa, Russia, with policemen in Germany (Hamburg), source: YouTube.

 And not only with these pictures Michael Jackson somehow satisfied the longing for a hero.